TejoRamReddy/DevConnect/README.md

 # DevConnect 🤝

-DevConnect is a collaborative web platform designed for students and developers to connect, share project ideas, build teams, and collaborate on innovative software projects.
+DevConnect is a collaborative web platform designed for students and developers to connect, share project ideas, build teams, and collaborate on innovative  projects.

 ---